Question from Keith: I updated my Windows 7 computer to Windows 10 a while back, and like a dummy I didn’t write down the license key for it.

 I read that you can sometimes retrieve files from a dead hard drive.

 Is there any way to retrieve the Windows license key from a hard drive when Windows won’t even recognize the drive when its plugged into a different computer?

 Rick’s answer: Keith, if the drive is truly “dead” (i.e. the platters won’t even spin up) you would have to send it off to a data recovery company and pay them to retrieve any files you want to recover for you.
 There’s just no way for a typical end user to recover the files from a completely dead hard drive.

 Unfortunately, data recovery companies typically charge several hundred dollars to retrieve the files from a hard drive that’s in this condition.

-However, if you don’t need to recover any of your actual files you won’t need to do anything further with the bad drive just to reinstall Windows 10 on your PC.
+However, if you don’t need to recover any of your actual user-created files you won’t need to do anything further with the bad drive just to install Windows 10 onto the SSD.

 When you install Windows 10 on a PC (or on a tablet for that matter) that Windows installation is assigned a license that’s digitally tied to that specific device.